 What Are Your Options?

-- Porcelain on Steel (PoS): These are generally easy to install and are going to be one of the least expensive options.
-They’re made of solid steel and then coated with porcelain.
+- Porcelain on Steel (PoS): These tubs are usually easy to install and are among the least expensive options.
+They are made of solid steel and then coated with porcelain.

 - Fiberglass: Fiberglass is also an inexpensive option.
-They’re super light, which can make installation easy, but the finish will fade over time.
+These tubs are very light, which makes installation easier, but their finish will fade over time.

-- Acrylic: These are made from heated acrylic that gets pulled over a mold.
-The acrylic gets vacuumed tightly and then reinforced with fiberglass and resin.
-They’re easy to clean and generally pretty durable; however, there may be thin spots near the edge from the acrylic being pulled too tight.
+- Acrylic: These bathtubs are made from heated acrylic that is pulled over a mold.
+The acrylic is vacuumed tightly and then reinforced with fiberglass and resin.
+They are easy to clean and usually durable, but there are sometimes thin areas caused by the acrylic being pulled too tight during manufacturing.

-- Americast: This material was made by American Standard and is a lighter alternative to cast iron.
-Despite weighing significantly less, it still offers the durability and heat retention of a cast iron tub (1).
+- Americast: Americast was created by American Standard and is a lighter alternative to cast iron.
+Despite weighing far less, it provides the same durability and heat retention as a cast iron tub (1).

-- Cultured Marble: Marble is typically the most expensive of these materials.
-It’s also the most challenging to install and hardest to maintain, but it’s excellent for anybody looking for a high-end look.
+- Cultured Marble: Marble is typically the most expensive of these bathtub materials.
+It is also the most challenging to install and maintain, but it does provide an unmatched sense of high-end style.

 How to Remove an Old Bathtub

-- Turn the water off: Turn the water to your home off to avoid a mess.
-Once the water is switched off, turn the bathtub faucet on to make sure the lines are completely drained.
+- Turn the water off: Shut off your home’s water supply to ensure you don’t make a mess.
+Once the water is shut off, open your bathtub faucets to ensure the lines are completely drained.

 - Remove the connections: Use a screwdriver to remove the faucet.
-You should then use your tools to remove the handles, overflow drain cover, and the drain cover at the bottom of your unit.
-Keep in mind there may be plastic coverings over the screws that will need prying off.
-If you’re looking to save a couple of bucks, you may be able to reuse your faucet and other pieces so be mindful when removing.
+You will then need to use your tools to remove the handles, overflow drain cover, and drain cover at the bottom of the bathtub.
+There might be plastic covers on the screws that need prying off in order to access unscrew them.
+If you are happy to keep your faucet and other parts, you should be able to reuse them as long as you are careful.

-- Remove the surround: After all the extra pieces are removed, you can go ahead and start removing the surrounding area of your tub.
-For some, this may be a tub surround, and for others, it may be tiles.
-This may not seem like a necessary step, but you’ll need the wall studs to be exposed in order to install your new unit.
+- Remove the surround: Once the extra pieces are removed, you can go ahead and start removing your bathtub’s surround.
+Depending on your bathroom design, this could be a tub surround or the surrounding area might be tiled.
+This might seem like a major step, but you will need access to the wall studs in order to install your new unit.

-- Locate the plumbing: At this point, you need to access to your plumbing.
-Depending on the way your house is built, your pipes will be accessible from the room next to the bathroom.
-Alternatively, they may be right in the floor underneath where your old bathtub was.
-Don’t be surprised if you need to cut a hole in the wall or floor to do this.
+- Locate the plumbing: At this stage, you need access to your bathtub plumbing.
+Depending on how your home’s plumbing is configured, your pipes might be accessible from the room adjacent to the bathroom.
+Alternatively, they may be embedded in the floor beneath your old bathtub.
+You might need to cut a hole in your wall or floor to accomplish this.

-- Remove the tub: Finally, you can remove the old bathtub.
-Unscrew the drain and overflow, then remove your unit.
-If the tub is made of acrylic or fiberglass, you can cut it into pieces with a jigsaw to make it easier to take out.
+- Remove the tub: You can finally remove the old bathtub.
+Unscrew the drain and overflow, then remove the tub.
+If it is made of acrylic or fiberglass and you intend to recycle it, you can cut it into pieces with a jigsaw to make it easier to remove from your home.